 I am often asked how much would it cost to walk the Camino, Portuguese or other routes, and the answer really is dependent on your needs, however as a guide :

-Equally, there are plenty of very wonderful accommodation choices and Parador hotels along the Coastal Route, and a plentiful supply of excellent restaurants that can easily push your budget if you’re looking for a treat!
+Equally, there are plenty of very really amazing accommodation choices and Parador hotels along the Coastal Route, and a plentiful supply of excellent restaurants where you can easily push your budget if you’re looking for a treat!

 What is the Accommodation Like on the Portuguese Coastal Camino?